RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 ### Server Framework

-Inside our class library `webclasslib`, we will create three folders: "Entities", "DAL", and "BLL".
+Inside our class library `webclasslib` folder, we will create three folders: "Entities", "DAL", and "BLL".

 ### Entities